ros2/ros2_documentation/source/How-To-Guides/Using-callback-groups.rst

 For the interaction of different callbacks with each other:

 * Register them to the same Mutually Exclusive Callback Group if they should **never** be executed in parallel.
-  An example case might be that the callbacks are accessing shared critical and non-thread-safe resources.
+  An example case could be that the callbacks are accessing shared critical and non-thread-safe resources.

 If they should be executed in parallel, you have two options, depending on whether the individual callbacks should be able to overlap themselves or not: